MarvNC/JP-Resources/readme.md

 - Renji-xD for rewriting the handlebar to find a minimum value.
 - KamWithK for developing cool Anki addons to use with this guide.
-- Aquafina-water-bottle for developing a python script that greatly improved the backfilling process.
+- Aquafina-water-bottle for developing a python script that greatly improved the backfilling process and much handlebar wizardry to revamp the frequency handlebar.
 - GrumpyThomas, pj, and aka_baka for some suggestions.

 ## Frequency Dictionaries